MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

   >[!NOTE]
   > - Operations Manager 2022 supports SQL 2019 with CU8 or later; however, it doesn't support SQL 2019 RTM.
-  > - Use ODBC 17.3 or later, and MSOLEDBSQL 18.2 or later.
+  > - Use [ODBC](https://aka.ms/downloadmsodbcsql) (x64) 17.3 or later, and [MSOLEDBSQL](https://aka.ms/downloadmsoledbsql) (x64) 18.2 or later.
+If ODBC 18.x or MSOLEDBSQL 19.x are used, then encryption for the SQL connection will need to be configured on all the Management Servers and SQL endpoints.
+You can use the following as a guide on this process: [Configure SQL Server Database Engine for encryption - SQL Server | Microsoft Learn](https://learn.microsoft.com/sql/database-engine/configure-windows/configure-sql-server-encryption)

 ::: moniker-end